davidgf/serverless-plugin-canary-deployments/README.md

 Some values are only available as top-level configurations.
 They are:

-* `codeDeployRole`: (optional) an arn specifying an existing IAM role for CodeDeploy.
+* `codeDeployRole`: (optional) an ARN specifying an existing IAM role for CodeDeploy.
 If absent, one will be created for you.
 See the [codeDeploy policy](./example-code-deploy-policy.json) for an example of what is needed.
+* `stages`: (optional) list of stages where you want to deploy your functions gradually.
+If not present, it assumes that are all of them.

 ## How it works